Courses of Interest

 Description: An introduction to the fundamentals of animation, covering such topics as timing, anticipation, reaction, overlapping action, and metamorphosis.

-Description: Introduction to the expanding field of visual effects; topics include magic lanterns shows, stop-motion fantasies and animation combination films employing the latest digital technologies.
+Description: Introduction to the expanding field of visual effects; topics include integration for cinematic storytelling and the study of digital productions employing the latest visual effects.

 Description: Methods for creating animation blending traditional techniques with contemporary technologies.

 Description: Lecture and laboratory in computer animation: geometric modeling, motion specification, lighting, texture mapping, rendering, compositing, production techniques, systems for computer-synthesized animation.

 Description: The basics of character design for animation: anatomy, poses, facial expressions, silhouettes, and anthropomorphism.
 Development of a portfolio.

 Description: Survey of contemporary concepts and approaches to production in the current state of film and video effects work.
 Digital and traditional methodologies will be covered, with a concentration on digital exercises illustrating modern techniques.

 Description: All aspects of digital effects animation, including particles, dynamics, and fluids.
 Creating water, fire, explosions, and destruction in film.
 Prerequisite: CTAN 452 or CTAN 462.

 Includes an introduction to the rich procedural capabilities of Houdini, the standard application used in the industry for effects animation.
 The course will encompass a series of hands-on exercises, so a prior basic working knowledge of Maya or other 3-D application is essential.

 Description: Examination of the history, techniques, and methods of documentary animation production.
 Collaboration on a short film project.

 Description: Experimental animation providing the opportunity to produce individual or group projects.
 Focus is non-conventional techniques for image creation and collaboration between composer and visual artist.
 Not open to freshmen and sophomores.